XtremeAAA/Datathon-2025/README.md

 ### Python

 - **weather.py**
-  Visualizes rainfall and visitor numbers by week and year for each resort.
+  Visualises rainfall and visitor numbers by week and year for each resort.
   - Plots rainfall as bars and visitors as a line (with optional log/sqrt transformation).
   - Supports ENSO phase background coloring.
   - Subplots for each year, grouped by resort.